Mages-Alliance/magic/MAGIC_SPEC.md

 Sooner or later interacting with AI systems will start feeling like practicing magic so we might as well start treating it that way.

-This will guide our interaction by providing orientation from the rich body of knowledge about dealing with something as powerful as magic.
+This system tries to provide guidance for the practical ground work as well as the mental stance that is required for safe and effective interaction with something as powerful as magic.

 ## The Lexicon of Magic